patrick-heese/aws-bucket-list-tracker/README.md

 ## Acknowledgments
 This project was inspired by a course from [techwithlucy](https://github.com/techwithlucy).
-The bucketlistapp configuration is taken directly from the author's original implementation.
+The Bucket List Application configuration is taken directly from the author's original implementation.
 The architecture diagram included here is my own version, adapted from the original course diagram.
 I designed and developed all project documentation.
 Amplify automatically generated the backend configuration for this application.